The Three Distinct Types of Human Beings in Gnosticism: Hylic, Psychic and Pneumatic

 Hylic Personality Traits

-- Utilitarian Approach: Engages only with things that offer immediate, practical benefits in daily life.
+• Utilitarian Approach: Engages only with concepts, relationships, and pursuits that offer immediate, practical benefits in daily life.
+Knowledge is valued solely for its utility rather than its transformative potential.

 2. The Psychic Type